 - The ratings are based more on opinion than actual data showing how well a doctor provided treatment or care.

 - Some “Top Doctors” websites are misleading because they list only those doctors who pay a substantial fee to be listed.

 - Some doctors (and other types of businesses) pay people to create fake reviews or give discounts for good reviews.

 - Not enough people take the time to review their doctors.
 Consequently, the few reviews don’t accurately reflect a doctor’s treatment or care.

 - Some doctors ask patients to sign an agreement promising not to post comments about them online.

 - Few review sites allow doctors to respond to reviews and ratings by patients.

 Keep in mind that many ophthalmologists can perform LASIK surgery; they do not have to be board certified.
 But the most qualified doctor to perform your surgery will be both board certified and fellowship trained.

 Fellows go through extensive additional training under the guidance of highly-qualified experts in the field of corneal and refractive surgery, focused on the highest standard of quality and practice.

-The cornea surgery experts at Eye Consultants of Pennsylvania, Adam J. Altman, MD and Jonathan D. Primack, MD, have a combined 32 years of LASIK experience and are the only board certified and cornea fellowship-trained LASIK specialists in the region.
+The cornea surgery experts at Eye Consultants of Pennsylvania, Adam J. Altman, MD, Jonathan D. Primack, MD and Kevin J. Shah, MD, have a combined 40+ years of LASIK experience and are the only board certified and cornea fellowship-trained LASIK specialists in the region.
 They perform all procedures in the safety and comfort of their on-site laser suite in their fully licensed Wyomissing surgery center.